GastonZalba/ol-dji-geozones/README.md

 ### Required parameters
 - `level`
     - `2` - Restricted Zones: In these Zones, which appear red the DJI GO app, users will be prompted with a warning and flight is prevented.
-If you believe you have the authorization to operate in a Restricted Zone, please contact flysafe@dji.com or Online Unlocking. **Default if not value is provided**
+If you believe you have the authorization to operate in a Restricted Zone, please contact flysafe@dji.com or Online Unlocking. **Default value if not provided**
     - `6` - Altitude Zones: Altitude zones will appear in gray on the map.
 Users receive warnings in DJI GO, or DJI GO 4 and flight altitude is limited.
     - `1` - Authorization Zones: In these Zones, which appear blue in the DJI GO map, users will be prompted with a warning and flight is limited by default.
 Authorization Zones may be unlocked by authorized users using a DJI verified account.
     - `0` - Warning Zones: In these Zones, which may not necessarily appear on the DJI GO map, users will be prompted with a warning message.
 Example Warning Zone: Class E airspace.